Hardworking HVACs for Hardworking Businesses

-Having an efficiently functioning HVAC system can go a long way in delivering a comfortable environment in homes and businesses.
+Having an efficiently functioning HVAC system can go a long way in delivering a comfortable environment in businesses and municipal buildings.
 From providing better air quality by filtering dust and pollution to helping maintain ideal temperatures and humidity control, HVAC systems work hard to provide a myriad of functions.

 So, it is no surprise that with time they tire out and their performance suffers.
 However, the signs that your HVAC system is underperforming may not be immediately noticeable.
 Even as energy bills creep up (HVAC consumption often makes up 50% of your total energy bill!), people don’t always associate this with an aged or faulty HVAC system.
 Some red flags include: difficulty maintaining a comfortable indoor temperature, poor air quality with increased levels of humidity, and an increased amount of dust.